 - Some people find it difficult to insert and remove them at first.
-You need to insert with your finger in the vagina, in a C-shape and then rotate it to open.
+You need to insert with your finger, with the cup in a C-shape and then rotate it to open.

 - It can be difficult to get used to inserting them correctly at first so they may take some time getting used to if you have never tried one before.

 - They are more expensive than tampons with most menstrual cups costing between £14-20 each but this is a once-off purchase, it will last 10 years.

 - Menstrual cups are bigger than tampons, which means some people find them uncomfortable to use and feel a little discomfort when they wear them at first.

 - You need to sterilise them after every period, ready for the next one.
 This can be done by putting in a menstrual cup holder and popping it in the microwave.

 - In a public bathroom you can’t easily rinse them out.